Aurcue

 Aurcue Blog

-A practical guide to the best glasses shape for oval face features, including rectangle, soft-square, cat-eye, aviator, wayfarer, bridge, width, color, and frame-weight decisions.
+A practical guide to glasses and eyeglass frames for oval face features, including rectangular, cat-eye, round, oversized, men's, women's, long oval, bridge, width, color, rim weight, and one-photo checks.

 Editorial optician-studio portrait of a person with an oval face wearing balanced glasses beside subtle AI fit lines and frame options

-best glasses shape for oval faceglasses for oval faceoval face glassesai glasses style analysisframe shape guideAurcue
+best glasses shape for oval faceglasses for oval faceoval face glassesbest eyeglass frames for oval faceeyeglasses for oval faceai glasses style analysisframe shape guideone photo glasses checkAurcue

-The best glasses shape for an oval face is usually a frame that preserves balance while adding one clear style signal.
-Start with balanced rectangles, soft-square frames, subtle cat-eye, aviator, wayfarer, or softly geometric frames.
+Glasses for an oval face should usually preserve the face's natural balance while adding one clear style signal.
+The best first shapes are balanced rectangles, soft-square frames, subtle cat-eye, aviator, wayfarer, panto, and softly geometric frames.
 Oval faces can wear many shapes, so the real decision is less "what is allowed?" and more "which frame adds enough definition without hiding your natural proportions?"
 A photo-based AI Glasses Style Analysis can help when the difference comes down to width, bridge height, lens depth, rim weight, or color.

 Three portrait try-on cards showing rectangle, soft cat-eye, and aviator-style glasses for an oval face with neutral frame swatches and real eyewear options